VGGatGitHub/QOSF-cohort3/README.md

 The sub directory [Performance_Comparision](https://github.com/VGGatGitHub/QOSF-cohort3/tree/main/vehicle_routing/Performance_Comparisons) in the vehicle_routing directory has jupyter notebooks displaying classical cpu runtimes and quantum processing unit (qpu) runtimes for various quantum algorithms.

+The submodule [***Maxcut***](https://github.com/VectorBolt/Maxcut/tree/2194acace6a63d777e8d6bcb16617f64ffb419fb) is an exploration of the Maxcut problem, which we looked at prior to the Vehicle Routing Problem.
+A generalized version of this was used in the Clustered TSP Solver, which was one of the algorithms used for solving the vehicle routing problem.

 ## Technologies
 - Python 3
 - Qiskit